chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 Here we'll see a quick step-by-step process of packaging libraries as NuGet.
 The process basically involves creating a `nuspec` file that defines the package metadata, and calling NuGet tools to create the actual package in `nupkg` format.

 **Note:** I'm using a .NET Standard library with `dotnet cli` tools for the packaging.
-The process might be slightly different for creating .NET Framework libraries with NuGet console.
+The process will be slightly different for creating .NET Framework libraries with NuGet console or nuget.exe.
 {: .notice--info}

 * Create a new project or use an existing project (I used one of my existing `.NET Standard 2.0` class library project `LinqExtensions`)